 Qualifications, salary and application

 We’re open to all experience levels and all education levels (no college degree needed).
-We’re mainly just looking for smart people.
+We care about abilities more than credentials.

 This is a remote job.
 US time zones are preferred but applicants can be from anywhere in the world.